rust-lang/rfcs/text/0000-externally-implementable-functions.md

 - Should we allow some form of subtyping, similarly to how traits allow trait impls to do subtyping?
 - What should the syntax be once we stabilize this?
 - How should this work in dynamic libraries?
+- If we do end up designing and providing an `extern impl Trait` feature in addition to `extern impl fn`, should we *only* provide `extern impl Trait`, or is there value in still providing `extern impl fn` as well?
+This RFC proposes that we should still have `extern impl fn`, for the simpler case, rather than forcing such functions to be wrapped in traits.

 # Future possibilities